CormacDC/BoomTownAssignment/README.md

 - On the top-level BoomTownROI organization details object, verify that the 'updated_at' value is later than the 'created_at' date.

 - On the top-level details object, compare the 'public_repos' count against the repositories array returned from following the 'repos_url', verifying that the counts match.
 HINT: The public repositories resource only returns a default limit of 30 repo objects per request.

+## Final Thoughts and Reflections

+Overall, I thoroughly enjoyed this project.
+I had never previously worked with .NET and my knowledge of C# was limited to what I had learned from scripting game objects in Unity.
+As such, following through with the decision to code the project entirely in C# .NET became a rigorous but exciting challenge.
+Looking back, there are certainly things I would change to make the code cleaner and more modular to follow SOLID coding principles more closely.
+I would also definitely do more research on the idiomatic nuances of C# and .NET such as finding an industry or community standard for handling json objects retrieved from an API, but I am quite happy with the end product and am extremely grateful for this learning opportunity.